Flu facts and how to protect yourself

 - directly through saliva or nose secretions (snot!)

 That’s why it’s important to wash your hands properly and ‘catch it, bin it, kill it’ using a tissue.
 If you don’t have a tissue handy, use the inside of your elbow!

 How can I avoid getting flu?

 Your best defence against flu is vaccination – you need one every year.
-It helps your immune system fight off the virus, reducing your chances of getting flu and spreading it to other people.
+It helps your immune system to fight off the virus, reducing your chances of getting flu and spreading it to other people.